bkranendonk/OpenStack-Docs/_posts/loadbalancers/2024-03-08-create-a-ssl-loadbalancer.md

 ```

 ### Uploading the SSL certificate to keymanager as single file
-The alternative way to store
+The alternative way to store a certificate to use with an Octavia loadbalancer is to create a single
+pkcs12 file with all certificates without password protection.
+The downside of this approach is we need to temporarily store the unencrypted private key for the
+load balancer on the OpenStack CLI server.
+The benefit is we can select the certificate in Horizon.

 **Prerequisites**
  - The server certificate, intermediate certificates and private key are stored in the proper order in
 a single file on the OpenStack CLI server named 'certificate.pem'